ckupchak/KupchakLab/_pages/research.md

 as quantum key distribution QKD.
 The versatility and degrees of freedom characteristic of light has led to numerous successful QKD implementations.

-When QKD schemes are transitioned to real-world networks they will likewise need to smoothly and successfully integrate with metropolitan fibre systems, with many groups already pursuing this objective.
-Our group aims to develop and test quantum communication schemes that interface state-ofthe- art telecommunication devices with quantum state measurement techniques.
+When QKD schemes are transitioned to real-world networks they will need to smoothly and successfully integrate with metropolitan fibre systems.
+Our group aims to develop and test quantum communication schemes that interface state-of-the-art telecommunication devices with quantum state measurement techniques.
 Specifically, commercial phase amplitude modulations have the ideal functionality for continuous variable QKD (CVQKD) encoding.
 This QKD method uses data encoding based on localizing electric field fluctuations to specific phase and amplitude values.
-The field of a quantum state can be measured using a balanced homodyne detection (BHD) technique.
-Processing BHD data characterizes the quantum state in the same phase space used for telecommunications encoding.
+The field of a quantum state can be measured using a balanced homodyne detection (BHD) technique which processes  data characterizes the quantum state in the same phase space used for telecommunications encoding.

 ### New species of quantum photonic devices based on silicon nitride
 The bandwidth of QKD can be increased by utilizing multiple photonic degrees of freedom (DOF) just as